 Do bag it and bin it

-Everyone knows how unpleasant it is trying to clean dog mess off shoes and that dodging dog mess can ruin a lovely day out, but there are many other reasons why it’s really important to pick up after your dog.
+Everyone knows how unpleasant it is trying to clean dog mess off shoes and that dodging dog mess can ruin a lovely day out, but there are many even more important reasons why it’s really important to pick up after your dog.

 - Dog mess can cause a range of illnesses and diseases that affect other dogs, grazing animals and people, even when it’s no longer visible.
-All of these are unpleasant and some, though rare, are extremely serious, and can for example lead to blindness in people, or deaths or loss of unborn young in other dogs or animals.
+All of these are unpleasant and some, though rare, are extremely serious, and can for example lead to blindness in people, or deaths or loss of unborn young in other dogs or grazing animals like sheep or cattle.

 - Dog mess gets on pushchair or wheelchair wheels as well as wellies, boots and shoes.
 Wendy uses a wheelchair and told us “People need to understand, and I’m sure many do, if a wheelchair gets peed on or rolled through carelessly left dog poo, that is going to get into the disabled persons home, they can’t just leave it at the door like a pair of wellies”.

-- Dog waste increases nutrients in the soil, allowing more common plants to invade, displacing rarer plants and wildlife that make heaths and downlands so special.
+- Dog waste increases nutrients in the soil, allowing more common plants to invade, displacing rarer plants that make heaths and downlands so special – then that means we lose the wildlife who live there too.

 - Other types of waste, such as cow dung or horse or sheep droppings, do not carry the same health risks.
 They also do not have the same effects on rare habitats – animals used for conservation grazing are taking in food from the same environment they are depositing their poop, unlike our dogs.